-Sample examples with A. condensation B. a scratch and C. a corner of an air bubble, all of which cause insufficient image quality.
+Sample examples of images with A. condensation, B. a scratch, and C. a corner of an air bubble, all of which cause insufficient image quality.

-By activating Show Images With Warnings Only, it is possible to look at only the discarded images and determine whether it was a correct filtration.
+Activate Show Images with Warnings Only to look at only the discarded images and determine whether it was a correct filtration.
 If the image quality or the analysis is indeed bad, no action is required.
-If the image is good enough to contribute to the data, even though it has been discarded, check the image box in the Position Images list, and the results will be added to the rest of the experiment.
+If the image is good enough to contribute to the data, even though it has been discarded, check the image box in the Position Images list.
+The data will then be added to the results.

-If the software has missed removing a bad quality image, it can be removed manually from the data.
-By activating Show Images Without Warnings Only, images included in the results are displayed.
+If the software has missed removing a bad quality image, it can be removed manually from the result.
+Activate Show Images Without Warnings Only to display all images without warnings that are selected in the Capture Positions list.
 By unchecking the boxes in the Position Images list, data is removed from the results graph when the change is applied.